Skip to main content

 • Autumn term 1 and term 2 = Blood Brothers.
 A musical play set in the mid 20th Century following the lives of twin boys separated at birth to allow students to explore the detrimental effect of class structure on both lives.

-• Spring term 1, Spring term 2 and Summer term 1 = Macbeth.
-A Jacobean Shakesperian tragedy dramatising the physical and psychological despair of greed and ambition in order to build confidence in analysing and understanding challenging texts.
+• Spring term 1, Spring term 2 and Summer term 1 = A Jacobean Shakespearean tragedy dramatising the physical and psychological despair of greed and ambition in order to build confidence in analysing and understanding challenging texts.

 • Summer term 2 = The Pearl.
 A novella that depicts greed, evil and resistance of society’s conventions to understand the traditional narrative of the American dream.